justinmauldin7/measurabl_api/README.md

 ```

 ##### Get All Sites for a Specific Portfolio:
-You will need to know and pass in the id of the portfolio you are looking to find all the sites for
+You will need to know and pass in the id of the portfolio you are looking to find all the sites
 into the URL for a successful response.

 ```